This post may contains affiliate links. Please read the disclosure for more details.

 Is it time for a new alarm clock?
 We’ve all been there before.
 We’ve overslept and found ourselves frantically rushing to get ready in the morning.
 Yet, when there’s a crucial meeting the next day, our eyes are wide open, anxiously waiting for the clock to move past sunrise with little sleep.
 Our internal clock fails us when we need it the most.
-It sounds like it is time to look for alarm clock for deaf and hard of hearing.
+It sounds like it is time to look for alarm clock for deaf and hard of hearing individuals.

-Buying new products is always a risk especially if you don’t know where to start.
+Buying new products is always a risk, especially if you don’t know where to start.
 I’m going to help you, especially if you are someone with a hearing loss, someone who’s a deep sleeper, someone who doesn’t want to wake up their partner in bed, or someone who’s just struggling to wake up consistently.

-This post will tell you what you need to know to make sure you select the best alarm clock for your needs that will let you sleep well and wake up on time.
+This post will tell you what you need to know to make sure you select the best alarm clock for deaf and hard of hearing individuals that will let you sleep well and wake up on time.

-Product Summary Chart
+18 Alarms – Product Summary Chart

 General mainstream clock alarms

-Your smartphone
+1. Your smartphone

 Every smartphone has an alarm feature that can be great for people who want to wake up, but if you are concerned about the harmful effect of radioactive waves emitting into your body, which could possibly lead to cancer (although it hasn’t been scientifically proven) or bed fires, this might not be your best option.

-Wearables
+2. Wearables

 Many of our smartphone companies like Apple and Samsung are into wearables as well.
 One thing to note is that many of these wearables can connect to your smartphone and use wireless connecting to communicate between the two devices.
 This gives you the option to put your phone away from the bed and focus on receiving notifications that are important to you at night.

-Your smartwatch
+A. Your smartwatch

-Beside solutions
+3. Beside solutions

-Sometimes shakers or vibrations don’t work well to wake people up.
-In that case, they may prefer a flashing light as another option.
-There are two products that you can hack to make an alarm clock with lights.
 One person had suggested using a timer that can plug to a lamp.
 These small devices are programmed to turn on the lamp when the timer goes off.

-Smart lights
+4. Smart lights

 Another more advanced option is the LIFX or natural lighting designed to help regulate your sleep.
 Philips or other dawn simulator lamps help people with seasonal affective disorder.
 These are smart lighting systems that you can operate from an app.

-Assistive Alarm clock for deaf and hard of hearing
+Assistive alarm clock for deaf and hard of hearing

 Product designed and marketed specifically for people with hearing loss is no considerable difference in functionality than for hearing individuals.
 The most substantial difference can be seen through increases in the sensory features.
 The shakers or vibrations features of the alarm clocks are stronger, the flashing light features are brighter, and the audio features are much louder.

-Wearable clock alarms
+1. Wearable clock alarms

 We’ll highlight the few wearables alarm clock for the deaf and hard of hearing that exist for you.

-Bedside solutions
+2. Bedside solutions

 Bellman and Symfon, Clarity, Krown and HomeAware create bedside clock alarms for the deaf and hard of hearing that can be paired with their suite of other alerting devices like a fire alarm, doorbell and baby monitor.